zenml-io/zenml/docs/book/getting-started/deploying-zenml/docker.md

 These configuration options are only relevant if you're using the GCP Secrets Manager as the secrets store backend.

+### Azure Secrets Store Configuration Options

+These configuration options are only relevant if you're using Azure Key Vault as the secrets store backend.

+- **ZENML_SECRETS_STORE_KEY_VAULT_NAME**:
+    The name of the Azure Key Vault.
+This must be set to point to the Azure Key Vault instance that you want to use.

+- **ZENML_SECRETS_STORE_AZURE_CLIENT_ID**:
+    The Azure application service principal client ID to use to authenticate with the Azure Key Vault API.
+If you are running the ZenML server hosted in Azure and are using a managed identity to access the Azure Key Vault service, you can omit this variable.
+    NOTE: this is the same as setting the `AZURE_CLIENT_ID` environment variable.

+- **ZENML_SECRETS_STORE_AZURE_CLIENT_SECRET**:
+    The Azure application service principal client secret to use to authenticate with the Azure Key Vault API.
+If you are running the ZenML server hosted in Azure and are using a managed identity to access the Azure Key Vault service, you can omit this variable.
+    NOTE: this is the same as setting the `AZURE_CLIENT_SECRET` environment variable.

+- **ZENML_SECRETS_STORE_AZURE_TENANT_ID**:
+    The Azure application service principal tenant ID to use to authenticate with the Azure Key Vault API.
+If you are running the ZenML server hosted in Azure and are using a managed identity to access the Azure Key Vault service, you can omit this variable.
+    NOTE: this is the same as setting the `AZURE_TENANT_ID` environment variable.

 ### Advanced Server Configuration Options